Author Owns the Copyright

 Sample provision that may be offered by a publisher

-The Author hereby grants and assigns all copyright ownership to the Publisher, under the terms set forth below.
+The Author hereby grants and assigns all copyright ownership to the Publisher, with the exceptions set forth below.
+The Author retains the following rights:

 - to make and distribute copies in the course of teaching and research;